 I recommended their Thai curry; it’s a spicy coconut curry mix that’s easy to toss into an overnight pack.
 Find it here.
 Alternatively, their smokey three bean chili is also extremely good.
 While the Thai curry contains fish, the three bean chili happens to be completely vegan.

 It tastes fine, but the consistency might need adjusting, depending on your personal preference.
-I personally find it a bit thick, and usually add more water than advised.
-Also, I’d steer clear of their chili cheesy enchilada mix if I were you..
+I personally find it a bit thick, and usually, add more water than advised.

 Vegetarians will be happy to know that Augason Farms has a good meatless option.
-The taco meat substitute is noticeably better than Augason’s other foray into Mexican food, and is a good addition to soups and stews.
-Have a look here.
+The taco meat substitute is noticeably better than Augason’s other forays into Mexican food, and is a good addition to soups and stews.

-Got any good, ready-made meals of your own?
-Let us know in the comments below.
+Got any good, ready-made survival meals of your own?
+Let us know in the comments section below.